CRollins6020/CRollins6020/Training-Materials/create-a-dashboard-in-apache-superset.md

 ### Step 3 – Create a Second Chart

-1. Click the Superset logo, then go back to `Data → Datasets`
+1. Click the Superset logo, then return to `Data → Datasets`
 2. Click `Explore` on `product_sales` again
 3. This time:
     - Select `Pie Chart`
     - Set `Dimension` to `product_category`
     - Set `Metric` to `SUM(revenue)`
-4. Click `Run` and then `Save` this chart as:
+4. Click `Run`, then `Save` this chart as:
    📄 _“Revenue by Product Category”_

 ---